videojs/video.js/docs/guides/plugins.md

   In short, the generator sets up plugin authors to focus on writing their plugin - not messing with tools.

-* [videojs-spellbook][spellbook]

-  As of version 3, the plugin generator includes a new dependency: [videojs-spellbook][spellbook].
-Spellbook is a kitchen sink plugin development tool: it builds plugins, creates tags, runs a development server, and more.

-  The benefit of Spellbook is that you can run the generator _once_ and receive updates and bugfixes in Spellbook without having to run the generator again and deal with Yeoman conflicts and other headaches.

-  As long as your plugin project follows the [conventions][standards], Spellbook should work on it!

 ## Writing a Basic Plugin

 If you've written a Video.js plugin before, the basic plugin concept should be familiar.
 It's similar to a jQuery plugin in that the core idea is that you're adding a method to the player.